 Consultant Elaine Morgan brings a fresh perspective and asks what is in the best interest of the child and family.
 She abides by the ethics of her professional organizations.
-As an independent consultant working directly for the family, Elaine never receives payment from a school or fee for program referral.
+As an independent educational consultant working directly for the family with a troubled teen, Elaine never receives payment from a school or fee for program referral.

-Let’s consider three common reasons therapists refer to an Educational Consultant.
+Let’s consider three common reasons therapists refer troubled teens to an Educational Consultant.

 Referring professionals acknowledge Independent Educational Consultants are full time planners and experts on resources, specialized schools and therapeutic programs.
 Our specialization is complementary to the work of therapists and other individual and family serving professionals.
 Therapists, psychiatrists and psychologists refer to us when they want to ensure their client has a comprehensive plan including being matched to the best academic or treatment setting.
 Learn specifics about how we serve families as a niche provider and complement the larger circle of professional supports.

-Very importantly, therapists refer when complexity is noted.
+Very importantly, therapists refer troubled teens to an Educational Consultant when complexity is noted.
 What do I mean by complexity?
 It can be any number of issues.

 For a family this might look like but is not limited to: